 My work with humpback whales was also recently featured in the PBS Television Documentary "Mystery of the Humpback Whale Song" for the PBS series "Changing Seas."
-The program presents my laboratory's collaborative research with Dr. Marc Lammers of the Hawaiian Islands Humpback Whale National Marine Sancatuary to investigate whether the acoustic characteristics of each male humpback whale song reflects that singer's fitness and fertility.
+The program presents my laboratory's collaborative research with Dr. Marc Lammers of the Hawaiian Islands Humpback Whale National Marine Sanctuary to investigate whether the acoustic characteristics of each male humpback whale song reflects that singer's fitness and fertility.
 The documentary also highlights our work studying the association of humpback whale energetics, dive patterns, acoustics and behavior by deploying suction cup acoustic and data recorders on humpback whales in different behavioral roles.

 If you would like to help continue research like this, consider making a charitable donation to the Pack Marine Mammal Lab.